exceptionless/Website/content/docs/self-hosting/kubernetes.md

 ## Upgrading

-Please see the [Upgrading](Upgrading) for details on how to upgrade to the current version.
+Please see the [Upgrading](upgrading-self-hosted-instance) for details on how to upgrade to the current version.

 ## Troubleshooting

 If you are having issues please try the following to resolve the issues.
-If this doesn't work please open an issue or contact us on [slack](https://slack.exceptionless.com).
+If this doesn't work please open an issue or contact us on [Discord](https://discord.gg/xv3sjurVwA).

 * Make sure you are running the latest release by visiting our [releases page](https://github.com/exceptionless/Exceptionless/releases).
 You can verify the version you are currently running by accessing the status page [`http://localhost/api/v2/about`](http://localhost/api/v2/about).
 * You can also enable detailed logging by updating the `Serilog__MinimumLevel__Default` config map value to `Debug`.